rwblokzijl/Msc-thesis-EuroToken/thesis.md

 open loans is forced to default, investment dries up, prices and wages drop, and the currency seizes to be a good denomination of value.

-Even an inflationary currency is not immune from this phenomenon.
+Even an inflationary currency is not immune to this phenomenon.
 A constant but low inflation can be seen as an acceptable investment to some people.
 If this happens on any significant scale, the managed inflation of the ECB will be counteracted by people storing euro.
-In times of economic turmoil, the euro will be the safest store of wealth leading to lower investment in the economy right when invest is most needed.
-Currently, both private and public money are fundamentally bad at storing large amounts of money.
-Holding a lot of physical cash is impractical and dangerous, meanwhile storing large amounts in the bank leads to exposure to the risk of bank failure, something that is extra likely in hasher economic times.
+In times of economic turmoil, the euro will be the safest store of wealth leading to lower investment in the economy right when investment is most needed.
+Currently, both private and public money are fundamentally bad at storing large amounts of wealth.
+Holding a lot of cash is impractical and dangerous, while storing large amounts in the bank leads to exposure to the risk of bank failure, something that is extra likely in hasher economic times.
 The ability of a currency to be too good a store of value is an important consideration in the design of any currency.
 In the context of CBDC, the ECB has been speculating on some solutions to this problem.
 One way is to simply limit the amount of CBDC people are allowed to hold, or to charge interest above a certain limit [@3000Limit].

 This is only one example where the ECB needs direct control over its currency.